CXone-ES/ESTools-Releases/README.md

 - Press the Studio button to copy the token
 - If you need to refresh or switch tenants, press on your User and the process will restart and provide you the list of tenants to select from

+## 🛠️ Script Management
+In your selected BU, click "Scripts" to open the script pane.
+Your BU selection will show at the top of the page.
+You can filter scripts using the search bar under the BU selection.
+The back button will take you back to the BU/BU search screen (depending on if it's in TMA)
+Existing scripts are listed in the left pane.
+Click the checkbox by each script you would like to update.

+  TO PROMOTE
+Enter the previous environment in the "replace what" box.
+Enter your new environment in the "replace with" box.
+NOTE: The way the APIs work, the folder path is directly appended to the script name.
+So you can replace either folders or script names here.
+You can include extra characters like the _ or \ if you're worried about the replace function matching where it shouldn't.
+Click the "Submit" button.
+A loading bar appears at the bottom to show progress, and the results of each update will appear in logs.

+  FOR VARIABLE REDACTION
+In the redaction text box, enter the full list of variables as comma separated list, no spaces are necessary.
+Include "global:" as needed.
+NOTE: This will fully replace any existing redaction, so ensure your list includes all needed values including existing.

 ## 🛣️ Roadmap

 - File Promotion